authentic & holistic care

 • curiosity-led conversation

-• potent somatic (body-based) experiences
+• potent somatic (interconnectedness of all) experiences

 • revitalizing spirit-centered practices